 The reduction applied to your benefit if you change or cancel your preretirement election of an option, or if your option beneficiary dies before you do.
 The amount is the actuarial equivalent of the coverage you received as a result of the preretirement election.
 (Assessments of $0 do not result in a benefit reduction.)

 An asset is the amount of money identified as being currently in the pension fund.
 A liability is money owed.

 Any person or entity receiving or entitled to receive payments after your death.

-Only a person (not an estate, trust or corporation) may be designated to receive an option benefit because of your death or disability.
+Only a person (not an estate, trust or corporation) may be designated to receive an option benefit because of your death.